There's never been a better time to visit Japan. Plan your trip today!

 The Bottom Line

 Crying might not be baked into your Nagasaki travel guide—I hope it isn’t.
 On the other hand, I do hope you feel something as you explore this beautiful harbor city, be it a spiritual morning at the historical Oura Cathedral, a delicious lunch in Chinatown or sunset from magnificent Mt.
 Inasa.
-Nagasaki is also a great base for day trips in Kyushu, whether you head northward to Saga or southward into Kumamoto.
+Nagasaki is also a great base for day trips in Kyushu, whether you head southward to Shimabara and Mt.
+Unzen, or westward into the prefecture’s superlative offshore islands.
 Want to make sure Nagasaki slots perfectly into your next Kyushu trip?
 Commission a custom Japan itinerary!

 Subscribe to email updates!